Trotskyism in Vietnam: The Workers and Peasants slate vs. the Democratic Front

 At the same time, the Democratic platform had represented a party with a much greater national organisation and presence.
 The Trotskyists were concentrated in industrial and commercial centres, and in French direct-rule Cochinchina, where it was possible to have a keener sense of proximities to France.
 (Ho Huu Thuong's vision was of a revolutionary general strike coordinated with the French proletariat).

 The greater resilience of the PCI—their ability to regroup and rebuild in the face of repression—was due to its organisation in the countryside and across Annam (central Vietnam) and Tonkin in the North.
 In these "protectorates" the French, under the titular authority of the Bảo Đại had retained traditional elements of rural administration.
 Their rule had the calculated appearance of being external to a still extant indigenous culture, and allowed greater play to the idea of a national society that might be mobilised against the foreign overseer.

 Such as it was, the political opening against the Communist Party closed with the Hitler-Stalin Pact of 23 August 1939.
 Moscow ordered a return to direct confrontation with the French.
 In Cochinchina, the Party obliged with a peasant revolt in November 1940 that the new Japanese occupiers left pro-Petain French colonial authorities free to suppress.

-Belatedly, the Luttuers, then numbering then perhaps 3000, and the smaller number of Octobrists united as the official section of the newly constituted Fourth International.
+Belatedly, the Lutteurs, then numbering then perhaps 3000, and the smaller number of Octobrists united as the official section of the newly constituted Fourth International.
 They formed the International Communist League (Vietnam) (ICL), or less formally as The Fourth Internationalist Party (Trăng Câu Đệ Tứ Đảng).
 But the French law of 26 September 1939, which legally dissolved the French Communist Party, was applied in Indochina to Stalinists and Trotskyists alike.
 The Indochinese Communist Party and the Fourth Internationalists were driven underground for the duration of the war.